 • Reputation risk: how would customer churn impact the organization after a data breach?

-The final part of the risk analysis process usually includes creating a heat map.
-A heat map is a graphical representation showing the spectrum of risks with one axis labeled impact and the other labeled likelihood.
+The final part of the risk analysis process usually includes creating a heat map, which is a graphical representation showing the spectrum of risks with one axis labeled impact and the other labeled likelihood.

 Define risk tolerance